Former Portsmouth Chief of Police says resignation was forced, racially motivated

 Assistant Chief Angela Greene has been named interim Police Chief since Chapman resigned.

-See Chapman’s full statement in the photo gallery at the top of this story.
+See Chapman's full statement in the photo gallery at the bottom of this story.